devkral/devise_pam_authenticatable/README.md

     end

-pam_service: "system-auth" is optional.
+pam_service: 'system-auth' is optional.
 By default the pam service specified in config.pam_default_service is used.

-pam_suffix: "foo" is optional.
+pam_suffix: 'pamlogin' is optional.
 By default the pam email extraction suffix specified in config.pam_default_suffix is used.

 Options: